 = $190.42 + $146.93 + $108.84 + $69.28 + $40.82 + $21.60$ + $10.00

-Present values of negative cash flows are also calculated, using discounted at the financing rate, which is 6% in this case.
-However, for this particular example there is only one negative cash flow and because that occurs immediately ("Now") its present value shows 0 discounting effect.
+Present values of negative cash flows are also calculated, discounted at the financing rate (given as 6% in this case).
+However, for this example there is only one negative cash flow and because that occurs immediately ("Now") its present value shows 0 discounting effect.

 PV (Negative CFs) = ($220)·(1.06)0 = ($220.00)

-Here, at last, is a cash flow metric with a clear, easily understood meaning.
+Here, at last, is an investment result with a clear, easily understood meaning:

-- If the original $220 cost is simply put on deposit, earning interest at the MIRR annual rate of 15.1% for 7 years, the total value with compound interest will be $587.91.
+- If the original $220 cost is simply put on deposit in the bank, earning interest at the MIRR annual rate of 15.1% for 7 years, the total investment value with compound interest will be $587.91.

-- If instead the projected cash inflows from the Case A are reinvested at 8.0%, the total investment value for them with compound interest earnings will be the same $587.91.
+- If instead the projected cash inflows from Case Alpha are reinvested at 8.0%, the total investment value for them with compound interest earnings will be the same $587.91.

-- Similarly, Case B has a MIRR of 14.7%.
-If B's initial cash outflow is simply put on deposit for 7 years, earning interest compounded at the MIRR rate, the total value will be 573.76.
+- Similarly, Case Beta has a MIRR of 14.7%.
+If Case Beta's initial cash outflow is simply put on deposit for 7 years, earning interest compounded at the MIRR rate, the total value will be 573.76.

-- If instead, the projected incoming cash flows from Case B were reinvested at the rate of 8.0%, the total value after 7 years would be the same $573.76.
+- If instead, the projected incoming cash flows from Case Beta were reinvested at the rate of 8.0%, the total value after 7 years would be the same $573.76.

 Note: To check these calculations yourself, use the more precise MIRRA rate of 15.0757% and MIRRB rate of 14.6732%.

-In other words, taking the actions proposed in Case A and Case B brings the same results as simply putting the initial costs in the bank and receiving interest at the MIRR rate!
+In other words, taking the actions proposed in Case Alpha and Case Beta brings the same results as simply putting the initial costs in the bank and receiving compound interest earnings at the MIRR rate!

-Note that IRR results show a large advantage for Case A over Case B. The relative advantage of A over B is much smaller in the MIRR results.
+Note that IRR results show a large advantage for Alpha over Beta.
+The relative advantage of Alpha over Beta is much smaller in the MIRR results.
 However, most people can easily compare MIRR results with compound interest growth and understand the magnitude of the MIRR difference.
 As shown, understanding the meaning of the IRR difference is more problematic.

-Incidentally, the MIRR formula is really a geometric mean—exactly the same formula used to find cumulative average growth rate for figures that grow exponentially, such as compound interest earnings.
+Incidentally, the MIRR formula is really a geometric mean, exactly the same formula used to find cumulative average growth rate for figures that grow exponentially such as compound interest earnings.
 And, calculations like those above can be avoided entirely by simply using Excel's MIRR function.
-For Case A, whose cash flows are located in cells B3 through B10, using a reinvestment rate of 8% and financing rate of 6%, Excel's MIRR function would be:
+For Case Alpha, whose cash flows are located in cells B3 through B10, using a reinvestment rate of 8% and financing rate of 6%, Excel's MIRR function would be:

-Internal rate of return compared to other financial metrics
+Internal rate of return compared to NPV, ROI, and other financial metrics

-Referring to the example cases above, which is the better business decision, Case A or Case B?
-In many organizations, IRRs may play a role in answering such questions, but generally, such questions should not be answered on the basis of a single financial metric.
+Referring to the example cases above, which is the better business decision, Case Alpha or Case Beta?
+In many organizations, IRRs are used to address such questions, but generally, such questions should not be answered on the basis of a single financial metric.
 The prudent financial specialist, investor, or business analyst will compare both proposed actions with several financial metrics.
 As shown below, different metrics may suggest different answers to the question.

-This section compares A and B cases on the basis of net cash flow, internal rate of return, modified internal rate of return, net present value, return on investment, and payback period.
-For more coverage of the individual metrics in this encyclopedia, please follow the links provided with each metric.
+This section compares Alpha and Beta cases on the basis of net cash flow, internal rate of return, modified internal rate of return, net present value, return on investment, and payback period.

 IRR vs. Net Cash Flow, MIRR, NPV, ROI, and Payback period

-Financial metrics results for Case A and Case B based on these data are as follows:
+Financial metrics results for Case Alpha and Case Beta based on these data are as follow

 Total Net Cash Flow

-The net cash flow metric favors Case B over Case A: A brings a $200 net gain over 7 years, while B brings in $240.
-Case B thus has a $40 (20%) advantage in net cash flow over A. For situations where cash flow and working capital are problematic, this could be an important advantage for Case B. However, see the discussion on Payback Period, below, for a different view of these cash flow consequences.
+The net cash flow metric favors investment Beta over investment Alpha: Alpha brings a $200 net gain over 7 years, while Beta brings in $240.
+Beta thus has a $40 (20%) advantage in net cash flow over A. For situations where cash flow and working capital are problematic, this could be an important advantage for Beta.
+However, see the discussion on Payback Period, below, for a different view of these cash flow consequences.

 Internal Rate of Return (IRR)

-Case A outscores Case B on the IRR metric, 30.6% to 20.8%.
+Case Alpha outscores Case Beta on the IRR metric, 30.6% to 20.8%.
 Both IRR figures are very likely above the company's cost of capital, and both proposed actions can thus be viewed as net gains.
-A's larger IRR can be taken as a signal that A provides a better rate of return than B (assuming that incoming cash flows are reinvested).
-Beyond that, however, the IRR figures themselves do not show the magnitude of A's real rate of return advantage over B. When IRRs are several times larger than cost of capital, or more, the real rate of return difference between two different investments depends heavily on the timing of cash flows, the cash flow stream profiles, and the actual rates available for cost of capital and earnings on returns—none of which can be seen in the IRR figures.
+Alpha's larger IRR can be taken as a signal that Alpha provides a better rate of return than Beta (assuming that incoming cash flows are reinvested).
+Beyond that, however, the IRR figures themselves do not show the magnitude of Alpha's real rate of return advantage over Beta.
+When IRRs are several times larger than cost of capital, or more, the real rate of return difference between two different investments depends heavily on the timing of cash flows, the cash flow stream profiles, and the actual rates available for cost of capital and earnings on returns—none of which can be seen in the IRR figures.

 Modified Internal Rate of Return (MIRR)

-With an 8% real earnings rate for returns, Case A slightly outscores Case B on the MIRR metric, 15.1% to 14.7%.
-The MIRR's meaning is easily understood: MIRR essentially compares results to the growth of compound interest earnings.
-Assuming that incoming returns are reinvested at 8%, Case A, for instance gives the investor exactly the same result as putting the initial cash outflow on deposit for seven years and receiving compound interest earnings at the MIRR annual rate, 15.1%.
+With an 8% real earnings rate for returns, Case Alpha slightly outscores Case Beta on the MIRR metric, 15.1% to 14.7%.
+As discussed above, the MIRR's meaning is easily understood: MIRR essentially compares results to the growth of compound interest earnings.
+Assuming that incoming returns are reinvested at 8%, Alpha, for instance gives the investor exactly the same result as putting the initial cash outflow on deposit for seven years and receiving compound interest earnings at the MIRR annual rate, 15.1%.